- Get link

 Other activities

-On September 19th, the Day of the Glories of the Army is celebrated with a grand Military Parade in the O'Higgins Park Ellipse.
-Chile is a country that stands out for having very disciplined and professional Armed Forces, and although this day was established in 1915 to commemorate the glories of the Army, military parades in Chile have been a tradition since 1832.
+Chile is a country known for its highly disciplined and professional Armed Forces.
+Although this day was established in 1915 to commemorate the Army's glories, military parades in Chile have been a tradition since 1832.
 On that day (the 19th), the Army receives homage from the other armed institutions: the Air Force, Navy, and Carabineros de Chile, with the presence of invited delegations from neighboring and friendly countries.

 Comments